kreshank/wrapped/README.md

 - Scaling with zoom levels are strange
 - If zoomed too far out, it looks bad

+## Possible improvements

+- Test the data generation
+- Optimize
+- Polish the visuals and theme

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.